 36. Turok 2: Seeds of Evil

 “Can it run Crysis?”
 Crytek made this shooter so technically demanding it remained the mission of PC gamers to be able to run it at meaningful settings for years.
-The alien mountain stuff kind of fucked the entire thing up halfway through, but there’s no denying Crysis still looks the part over a decade on: it released in 2007.
-The game itself’s middling in places, but at its best it’s a sensational collision of evolved shooter mechanics (remember all the fuss made of the suit?), outpost clearance, and extreme technology.
+The alien mountain stuff kind of fucked the entire thing up halfway through, but there’s no denying Crysis still looks the part over a decade on.
+The game itself’s middling in places, but at its best, it’s a sensational collision of evolved shooter mechanics (remember all the fuss made of the suit?), outpost clearance, and extreme technology.
 You should have played it.